hellenike/textbook/docs/practice/module3/portfolio/reading/index.md

 #### Analysis

-In the passage below, break out verbal units and indent subordinated verbal units.
+In the passage below, break out verbal expressions and indent subordinated verbal expressions.
 Highlight finite verbs by underlining or italicizing *like this*; highlight participles by double underlining or bolding **like this**.

 For example, consider this paragraph (modelled on Lysias 1.24).